Abdullahateeq13/Flight-Price-Prediciton-System/readme.md

-## End to End Machine Learning Project - Book Recommendation System
+## End to End Machine Learning Project - Flight Price Prediction System

 1. Setup the GitHub Repository
     a.
 New Environment